Important Questions To Ask Before Buying A Fixed Annuity

 Are you considering an annuity?
-Not sure exactly what to do, which policy to buy, what benefits to ask for or do you even know what to ask?
-Annuities can seem confusing when they are rather simple.
+Not sure what to do, which policy to buy, what benefits to ask for, or do you even know what to ask?
+Annuities can seem confusing when they are relatively simple.

 Would you like to know what questions to ask?